-The Assembly Committee is a body composed of internal members of Terranova who hold frontline roles in the management and operational activities and acts as the main interface between the top management and the company's base.
-It performs implementation functions with regard to the strategic lines established by the CEO mandated by the Board of Directors.
-It also performs advisory functions that help the top management to elaborate and define these strategic lines.
+The Assembly Committee is a body composed of internal Terranova members who hold frontline roles in directive and operational activities and serves as the main interface between top functions and the base of the company.
+It performs executive functions regarding the strategic lines established by the CEO on the mandate of the Board of Directors.
+It also performs consultative functions that help the top management to elaborate and define these strategic lines.

-The Assembly Committee is a stakeholder:
+The Assembly Committee acts as a stakeholder:

-INFORMED: The shareholders' meeting is informed in advance of the strategic vision of the company produced by the CEO in agreement with the Internal Advisory Board and approved by the BoD

-CONSULTED: the assembly is entitled to express opinions on the implementation of the mandate by the ESG committee

-PROACTIVE: the assembly, through the role of area managers, contributes to the production of the sustainability plan
+- INFORMED: The assembly is informed in advance about the company's strategic vision produced by the CEO in agreement with the Internal Advisory Board and approved by the Board of Directors - CONSULTED: The assembly has the right to express opinions on the implementation of the mandate by the ESG committee - PROPOSITIVE: The assembly, through the role of area managers, contributes to the production of the sustainability plan